 Webdam is a digital asset management system, or DAM.
 Rapid growth in content marketing is making asset organization and management a priority.
 Obviously, we’re biased, but as more companies use DAM as a hub for creative assets and content, our integrations become ever more useful.

 Shutterstock has over 162 million images, 8 million video clips and best-in-class search tools to assist creative projects.
 Their APIs make this all available across a wide range of platforms.
 They power both Facebook and Microsoft’s ad platform image repositories.
-And to be transparent, they’re our parent company.

 Adobe is the dominant force in design technology.
 They offer APIs for all Adobe products to help create mobile, web and desktop apps.
 There are many helpful integrations available to assist design workflows.
 It’s hard to find someone in marketing who doesn’t use Adobe products.